cristinaimprota/Investigating-Training-Data-s-Role/README.md

 * To remove all low-quality and incorrect functions from the training set, use the following command: ```python3 clean_dataset.py <training_set>.json```

 The ``quality_issues_results`` folder contains the results of our analysis, both in terms of Semgrep reports on quality issues and full list of low-quality and syntactically incorrect functions, for the training set, pre-trained only (PTO), DeepSeek-Coder full (DSCf) and DeepSeek-Coder cleaned (DSCc) predictions.

+The ``semgrep_manual_validation`` folder contains the results of the manual validation of a random sample of 400 quality issues identified by Semgrep.
+Each file reports the affected function, the issue category, defective line and message outputted by Semgrep, and the *correct/incorrect* classification.

 ## 4. Statistical analysis